Deploy Microsoft 365 Apps from the cloud

 Before you begin

-The steps in this article are based on the following best practices, if you've chosen to deploy Semi-Annual Enterprise Channel:
+The steps in this article are based on the following best practices:

-You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
-For more details, see Customize your deployment.
+You can customize these options to match the requirements for your organization, including deploying additional or different update channels, and deploying Visio and Project.
+For more information, see Customize your deployment.

 Step 1: Download the Office Deployment Tool

 You use the Office Deployment Tool (ODT) to deploy Office from the Office CDN.
-The deployment tool is run from the command line and uses a configuration file to determine what settings to apply when deploying Office.
+The deployment tool is run from the command line and uses a configuration file to determine what settings to apply when deploying Microsoft 365 Apps.

 Create the shared folder \\Server\Share\M365 and assign read permissions for your users.
 For details about how to create shared folders and assign permissions, see Shared Folders.